 Getting the Visa was straight forward, albeit a little sketchy.
 We filled out our information and tried to talk to the immigration office.
 The cost was supposed to be $35 for each visa, there was however an armed official standing in front of the Visa office, demanding a 100 baht (~$3) “service fee” aka a bribe.
 His “service” was him handing the passport to the people behind the counter.

 While Briana had her’s, I was missing my passport photos.
-While everyone else was trying to fight about the payment/bribe (we had done our research so already knew about this issue) and I was trying to figure out what to do, Briana filled out her paperwork, turned in the amount they asked for, and went to use the bathroom.
-Another woman who was missing her extras passport photos was told to go somewhere else to have a couple done.
-I decided to give it a go anyway and walked up to the guy and handed him the money, and immediately said “no photos.”
-He looked at me for a second, looked at the money, then took my things and told the Visa officials to process it.
+While everyone else was trying to fight about the payment/bribe Briana filled out her paperwork, turned in the amount they asked for, and went to use the bathroom.
+Another woman, missing her extra passport photos was told to go somewhere else to have a couple done.
+I decided to give it a go anyway and walked up to the guy and handed him the money.
+Immediately saying “no photos.”, he looked at me, looked at the money, then told the Visa officials to process it.
 A few minutes later, our Visas were handed to us and we went to get stamped in.

 Stamping in through immigration was a very simple process, same as pretty much everywhere else.
-On a side note, we witnessed a guy who ran into a few issues as he somehow got into Thailand without a stamp on his passport – not entirely sure what happened, but he did manage to get across in the end.
+On a side note, we witnessed a guy who ran into a few issues as he somehow got into Thailand without a stamp on his passport.
+We are not entirely sure what happened, but he did manage to get across in the end.

 Once we got across, the bus was waiting for us and we got back on and proceeded on to Siem Reap.
 I spent the majority of my time reading “The Jungle Book” on the Kindle, while Briana read a book she had downloaded onto her laptop.
 We both also spent time looking out at Cambodian countryside.